 - A green building solution

 - Energy efficient

 Quonset Kit Features

 Quonset Hut Homes

 Quonset hut homes are an excellent option for anyone looking for an affordable and durable home construction solution.
 Quonset houses can be designed as basic functional accommodations to...
 Read more »Specs & Features

 The Construction Process

-A Quonset hut is one of the market's fastest and easiest permanent structures.
+A steel Quonset hut is one of the market's fastest and easiest permanent structures.
 All kits arrive on one or two pallets, ready to be bolted together on-site.
-Before erecting your Quonset hut, you will need to pour a concrete slab foundation or a perimeter foundation for the structure to attach to.
+Before erecting your Quonset construction - you will need to pour a concrete slab foundation or a perimeter foundation for the structure to attach to.
 Detailed below is an overview of the construction process.

 Step 1: Planning

 Choose a Quonset Hut Size and Style